 As a municipally-owned utility, operating on a cost of service basis, Halifax Water does not have profit built into its rates.
 The funds collected are the funds required for operations, capital investment and debt financing to provide quality service for our customers.

-These rate increases can no longer be deferred.
+These rate increases could no longer be deferred.

 This financial position was further compounded when Halifax Water made the decision not to proceed with some rate increases that were originally requested as part of a 2020 rate application.
 This decision was made due to the impact that the COVID-19 pandemic was having on our customers.

 Customer Impact (Businesses & Residential Customers)